 IMPROVING THE LIVES OF ADULT CYSTIC FIBROSIS PATIENTS

-With your help, the all-volunteer team at Spiritus Project has positively impacted well over 500 patients, family, caregivers and other related parties since being founded in early 2015.
+With your help, the all-volunteer team at Spiritus Project has positively impacted well over 500 patients, family, caregivers and other related parties.
 THANK YOU!

 Recent examples of financial assistance provided to patients include:

 - February, 2018 - We received 24 requests for assistance in February, putting us at over 40 requests for 2018.
 The trend for more help with hospital and medical bills continues to be evident, as are increased requests for assistance related to impacts from the flu.
 Requests for food, transportation and utilities continues to be high as the winter weather continues.

 - January, 2018 - It is apparent that the extended cold weather and flu season is having an impact on patients.
 We received nearly 20 requests for assistance (making this our busiest month ever), mostly for essentials such as help with utilities, food, housing and transportation that arose as a result of recent hospitalizations.
 However, we are starting to see increased requests for assistance with overdue hospital bills as the frequency of hospitalizations continues.

 - December, 2017 - Again, helped several patients with basic necessities such as housing, food, utility and transportation.
 Provided financial assistance for legal assistance to prevent foreclosure.
 Provided assistance to cover in-home care for end-stage patient.